Doonesbury (musical): Synopsis

-The next morning, the resident of the Commune awake to Duke bulldozing the meadow surrounding the building, and they engage in a debate with him about whether it's "just a house" (Just a House).
+The next morning, the resident of the Commune awake to Duke bulldozing the meadow surrounding the building, and they engage in a debate with him about whether it's "just a house" ("Just a House").
 Joanie intervenes, telling Duke that she'll represent the residents pro bono and will seek an injunction against him for redeveloping the house without a rezoning permit.
 A nonplussed Duke resumes bulldozing as Mike and Joanie leave for the courthouse.

 Boopsie and B.D. attempt to discuss the future of their relationship when B.D. receives a call from his agent Sid Kibbitz, informing him that he's been traded to Tampa Bay in exchange for a tour bus.
-Crushed that he was valued so little by the team, B.D. leaves, prompting Honey and Boopsie to commiserate on their complicated relationships with men (Complicated Man).
-Outside, Zonker attempts to confront Duke, who informs his nephew that he plans to use the "drug rehab facility" as a front to turn the rest of the land around Walden into multimillion-dollar condos (Real Estate (Mondo Condo)).
+Crushed that he was valued so little by the team, B.D. leaves, prompting Honey and Boopsie to commiserate on their complicated relationships with men ("Complicated Man").
+Outside, Zonker attempts to confront Duke, who informs his nephew that he plans to use the "drug rehab facility" as a front to turn the rest of the land around Walden into multimillion-dollar condos ("Real Estate (Mondo Condo)").
 The gullible Zonker agrees to help Duke with his plan.

 Mike and Joanie return from the courthouse, having successfully obtained an injunction against Duke.
-Joanie and J.J. reconcile their differences (Mother).
-Roland arrives with his news crew to conduct a final interview of the graduates, and informs Mark of a job offer from a radio station in Long Island.
-Roland and B.D. discuss their mutual admiration for Ronald Reagan's domestic policies (It's The Right Time To Be Rich); they are shortly thereafter joined by "Muffy and the Topsiders," a band made up of preppies (Muffy and the Topsiders).
+Joanie and J.J. reconcile their differences ("Mother").
+Roland arrives with his news crew to conduct a final interview of the graduates, and informs Mark of a job offer from a radio station on Long Island.
+Roland and B.D. discuss their mutual admiration for Ronald Reagan's domestic policies ("It's The Right Time To Be Rich"); they are shortly thereafter joined by "Muffy and the Topsiders," a band made up of preppies ("Muffy and the Topsiders").

 Duke, crushed after being presented with the injunction against him, takes a massive amount of hallucinogens and crashes his bulldozer through the commune.
-A stunned Mike blurts out his proposal to J.J., who accepts (Just One Night (Reprise)).
+A stunned Mike blurts out his proposal to J.J., who accepts ("Just One Night (Reprise)").
 Duke collapses as Honey admits she's worried about him.

-As the play closes, Roland covers the graduation, and the various characters look forward to their futures (Graduation (Reprise)).
+As the play closes, Roland covers the graduation, and the various characters look forward to their futures ("Graduation (Reprise)").